 The Trust has now completed the move of its mortality process which has been implemented within the patient Electronic Record, this aids staff in identifying deaths which meet the threshold for DATIX reporting.

-This process fulfils stage one of the Learning from Deaths in that all deaths are considered for Red Flags as identified under the national Learning from Deaths procedure.
-This is a significant improvement in process and will release some capacity within the service to redeploy into other priorities such as actions and high-profile incident management.
-The plan will also allow for more joined up working with Corporate and Legal services ensuring better sharing of information and identification of priorities for both services.
+This process fulfils stage one of the Learning from Deaths, in that all deaths are considered for Red Flags, as identified under the national Learning from Deaths procedure.

+This is a significant improvement in process and will release some capacity within the service to re-deploy into other priorities such as actions and high-profile incident management.
+The plan will also allow for more joined up working with Corporate and Legal services, ensuring better sharing of information and identification of priorities for both services.

-The Mortality team are conducting random weekly audits of deaths against the Red Flags to provide assurance that the new process is working as intended and changes will be made accordingly.
+The Mortality team is conducting random weekly audits of deaths against the Red Flags to provide assurance that the new process is working as intended and changes will be made accordingly.

-From the 1 June to 31 August 2023 there has been no deaths reported where the patient tested positive for Covid-19.
+From 1 September to 31 December 2023, there has been one death reported where the patient tested positive for COVID-19.